2023-01-08

 What about code review?

-Note that if our commit undergoes code review, then the reviewer will be able to see both the changes in the code, and the corresponding changes in the Snoop Files, and vouch for them, or not, as the case might be.
+As per Audit Testing, the reviewer is able to see both the changes in the code, and the corresponding changes in the Snoop Files, and vouch for them, or not, as the case might be.

 Requirements